Home Birth Safety

 - Identifying and referring women who require obstetrical attention

 As a Licensed Midwife, I follow the community standards of care: providing continuity of care, assessing a person’s contextual health and well-being, providing education on nutrition and exercise, and offering routine laboratory screening and testing in pregnancy.
 The prenatal period also offers a unique opportunity for midwives to make home visits and assess safety and well-being at home.
 As needed, midwives will refer clients to a medical provider if signs of complications develop.
 The Wisconsin Department of Safety and Professional Services lists the requirements for Licensed Midwives for referral and consultation with a physician.

 In labor and delivery, the community standard is to carry a fetal doppler to asses fetal heart tones, anti-hemorrhagic medications including pitocin and methergine, oxygen for both mother and baby, a bag and mask to deliver oxygen, IV equipment, and IV fluids.
 Midwives providing out of hospital care have current certification in neonatal resuscitation as well as adult CPR.
 Many of the issues that arise for healthy expectant parents and babies can be handled with these initial measures at home, measures that are similar to a level I hospital.
 For those needing medical care in a hospital setting, transfer of care will be initiated while the midwife accompanies her client during the transfer.
 It may be helpful to visit a physician or hospital-based midwife during the prenatal period to make this transfer occur as smoothly and efficiently as possible.

 After the birth, the community standard is to continue to provide ongoing postpartum care and support until 6 weeks.
 This care includes weight checks, jaundice evaluations, lactation support, newborn screening, birth certificate filing and full guidance until the well-being of mother and baby is established.
-As always, midwives will refer clients to a medical provider if signs of complications develop.
+As always, midwives will refer clients to a physician if signs of complications develop.